 The improvement in health and education sector within the national development context has an impact on the increase of life expectancy the elderly people.
-The Law Number 13, 1998 about elderly welfare stated that Indonesian citizen who are categorizedas the elderly are those who aged over 60 years.1 concern not only for the elderly themselves but also, consequently for their family and the state.
-A previous research showed that there is a relationship between the independence of elderly in living their daily activities with the increasing age and their physical changes.2 Hence, one of the main challenges for the elderly isto adapt to all the changesin their life, as this adaptation capability will determine their quality of life in the future.
-The effort for adaptation as one of the challenge phenomenon can be seen from biological, psychological, and social aspect.3
+The Law Number 13, 1998 about elderly welfare stated that Indonesian citizen who are categorizedas the elderly are those who aged over 60 years.

+From the social-health demography perspective, increasing the elderly's life expectancy has become a concern not only for the elderly themselves but also, consequently for their family and the state.
+A previous research showed that there is a relationship between the independence of elderly in living their daily activities with the increasing age and their physical changes.
+Hence, one of the main challenges for the elderly isto adapt to all the changesin their life, as this adaptation capability will determine their quality of life in the future.
+The effort for adaptation as one of the challenge phenomenon can be seen from biological, psychological, and social aspect.